didemolcer/information-quality-assessment/README.md

 # information-quality-assessment
 A Research Compedium of

-Quality Assessment of Web-Based Information on Type 2 Diabetes
+<b>Quality Assessment of Web-Based Information on Type 2 Diabetes</b>

 This platform is a research compedium of our academic publication below.